istudywater/Guides-for-GIS-Systems/docs/index.md

-# How to Convert a CSV File to a Shapefile in ArcGIS Pro (with Louisiana South Coordinate System)
+# How to Convert a CSV File to a Shapefile

 1. **Prepare Your CSV File**
    - Ensure your CSV file contains coordinate fields such as **Latitude/Longitude** or **X/Y** in projected units.